Jira tracker · Side-by-side review

 Planim

-First-class — two-way worklog sync, JQL filters, Jira as the issue list
+First-class.
+Two-way worklog sync, JQL filters, Jira as the issue list

 Clockify